gosukiwi/Pasukon/README.md

 `Result` object.

 __Result__: An object that reports whether the match was successful or not.
-It exposes a `remaining` property with the remaining of the given input, and also a `code` property which is optional.
-If present, it will invoke the given code snippet if the match succeeded and store the results in the `matched` field.
-If no code is given, it will fill `matched` in a default way.
+It exposes a `remaining` property with the remaining of the given input.

 __Combinator__: Takes one or more parsers and returns a new parser, combining them in some way.
 For example, `then` takes two parsers and creates a new one,